Skip to main contentSkip to footer

 Variety choice

-Mr Wilson has experimented with LG Diablo in recent seasons, but it is late maturing, and performance did not eclipse Laureate, so his 2023 area will be almost 100% Laureate, grown for malt distilling.
+Mr Wilson has experimented with LG Diablo in recent seasons, but it is late maturing, and performance did not beat Laureate, so his 2023 area will be almost 100% Laureate, grown for malt distilling.

 Mr Anderson says Laureate is a good dual use option, as its yield of 102% competes with any feed variety, and it offers a potential quality premium.